syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Enables/Disable the file insert option in file explorer control
+Enables/Disable the footer in File Explorer control.The footer element displays the details of the current selected files and folders.
+And the footer having the switcher to change the layout view.